 Photometric measurements are prone to systematic errors that are difficult to characterize.
 This makes it challenging to distinguish true low-amplitude variability from the apparent one caused by systematic effects and measurement errors.
-Imaging artifacts such as cosmetic defects of a CCD, diffraction spikes from bright objects and cosmic ray hits as well as blending between images of nearby objects can corrupt photometry and mimic high-amplitude variability.
+Imaging artefacts such as cosmetic defects of a CCD, diffraction spikes from bright objects and cosmic ray hits as well as blending between images of nearby objects can corrupt photometry and mimic high-amplitude variability.
 Three different lines of attack on the problem of variable object detection are described in the literature: direct image comparison, ("transient detection"), lightcurve analysis using variability indices and periodicity search.

 Transient detection techniques seek to identify changes between two sets of sky images taken at different times (epochs).
-The changes may be found by subtracting the images pixelby-pixel after resampling them to a common coordinate grid and accounting for seeing changes (difference image analysis DIA; Alard & Lupton 1998, Alard 2000, Zackay & Ofek 2015; applications of the method include Bonanos et al. 2003 Zheleznyak & Kravtsov 2003, Shappee & Stanek 2011.
-Arellano Ferro et al. 2013, Sahay, Lebzelter & Wood 2014, Zhang et al. 2015).
-Large surveys such as OGLE -Udalski, Szymański & Szymański 2015, PTF - Law et al. 2009, Pan-STARRS - Rest et al. 2014.
-DES - Kessler et al. 2015) implement the image subtraction technique.
-Alternatively, one may extract astronomical objects (sources) from each image independently and compare the resulting source lists (Contreras Peña et al. 2014, Sokolovsky, Korotkiy & Lebedev 2014, CRTS - Drake et al. 2009).
-The second-epoch images are often taken in pairs, triplets or even longer series with dithering to eliminate image artifacts that are usually associated with a given position on the image detector, not in the sky.
+The changes may be found by subtracting the images pixel-by-pixel after resampling them to a common coordinate grid and accounting for seeing changes (difference image analysis - DIA; Tomaney & Crotts 1996, Alard & Lupton 1998, Alard 2000, Bramich 2008, Becker et al. 2012, Zackay & Ofek 2015, Bramich et al. 2016; applications of the method include Bonanos et al. 2003, Zheleznyak & Kravtsov 2003, Arellano Ferro et al. 2013, Sahay, Lebzelter & Wood 2014, Zhang et al. 2015).
+Large surveys such as OGLE (Udalski, Szymański & Szymański 2015), PTF (Law et al. 2009), Pan-STARRS (Rest et al. 2014) and DES (Kessler et al. 2015) implement the image subtraction technique.
+Alternatively, one may extract astronomical objects (sources) from each image independently and compare the resulting source lists (Contreras Peña et al. 2014, CRTS - Drake et al. 2009).
+The second-epoch images are often taken in pairs, triplets or even longer series with dithering to eliminate image artefacts that are usually associated with a given position on the image detector, not in the sky.

 More sophisticated detection strategies may be applied if measurements are obtained at more than two epochs.
 Their obvious advantage over the simple two-epoch data comparison is the potential to average-out individual measurement errors and thus detect variability with a lower amplitude.
-One class of methods employs various "variability indices" characterizing the overall scatter of measurements in a lightcurve and/or degree of correlation between consecutive flux measurements (some recent examples: Rose & Hintz 2007, Kim et al. 2011a, Parks et al. 2014, Munari et al. 2014, Javadi et al. 2015, Yao et al. 2015b, see the detailed discussion in Sec.
-2).
+One class of methods employs various "variability indices" characterizing the overall scatter of measurements in a lightcurve and/or degree of correlation between consecutive flux measurements (some recent examples: Munari et al. 2014, Javadi et al. 2015, Yao et al. 2015b, see the detailed discussion in Section 2).
 The other class of methods search for significant periodicity in flux variations (e.g. McCormac et al. 2014, Drake et al. 2014, Kaluzny et al. 2014, Chakrabarti et al. 2015, Nardiello et al. 2015, 2016, Soszyński et al. 2015).
-While many types of variable stars show periodic or semi-periodic light variations, flux measurement errors are expected to be aperiodic, or associated with a known periodic process inherent to the observations (diurnal cycle, periodic guiding errors, orbital period of a spaceborne telescope, etc.).
+While many types of variable stars show periodic or semi-periodic light variations, flux measurement errors are expected to be aperiodic, or associated with a known periodic process inherent to the observations (diurnal or seasonal cycle, synodic month, periodic guiding errors, orbital period of a spaceborne telescope, etc.).